HumanExposure/data_mgmt_scripts/puc_prediction/README.md

 * spacy-lookups-data (conda-forge)
 * Flair (pip, **see below**)

-Before installing Flair, install `pytorch` via the following command: `conda install pytorch torchvision cpuonly -c pytorch`.
-Also, the following are all dependencies to Flair that are available via Anaconda.
-This is especially important if you already have some of these packages installed already but need a different version (e.g. Spyder installs IPython but it's the wrong version).
-If you want to install these via Anaconda, do it before installing Flair.
-If you just want to use `pip`, you don't need to do anything with the packages below.
+Before installing Flair, install `pytorch` by copying the command [here](https://pytorch.org/get-started/locally/).
+If you don't have an Nvidia GPU , select 'None' for CUDA.
+Also, there are many flair dependencies that are available via anaconda.
+If you want to install these via Anaconda, do it before installing Flair, or else they will be automatically installed via `pip`.
+If you just want to use `pip`, you don't need to do anything with the other packages.
 See [Flair's requirements](https://github.com/zalandoresearch/flair/blob/master/requirements.txt) for more details.
-* matplotlib (Flair dependency)
-* mpld3=0.3 (Flair dependency)
-* pymongo (Flair dependency)
-* pytest (Flair dependency)
-* regex (Flair dependency)
-* cython (Flair dependency)
-* sortedcontainers (Flair dependency)
-* urllib3=1.24.2 (Flair dependency)
-* ipython=7.6.1 (Flair dependency)
-* ipython_genutils=0.2.0 (Flair dependency)
-* transformers (conda-forge; Flair dependency)
-* langdetect (conda-forge; Flair dependency)
-* sqlitedoct (conda-forge; Flair dependency)
-* tabulate (conda-forge; Flair dependency)
-* hyperopt (conda-forge; Flair dependency)
-* deprecated (conda-forge; Flair dependency)
-* gensim (conda-forge; Flair dependency)

 Finally, you will need to run this in the command line: `python -m spacy download en_core_web_sm`.